When diagnosing conducted emission problems, it is helpful to

 Vp -Vn = 50 (2 IDM) = 2 VDM.

-noise voltages individually by adding or subtracting the two LISN
+Therefore, one can determine the common-mode and differential-mode noise voltages individually by adding or subtracting the two LISN voltages respectively.

 One simple network for doing this, often referred to as a LISN MATE (Nave, M. J. Power Line Filter Design for Switched-Mode Power Supplies, Van Nostrand Reinhold, 1991), consists of only five resistors as shown in the figure to the right (Ott, H. W., Electromagnetic Compatibility Engineering,